Critical set for surface diffeomorphisms revisited: Introduction

 \section{Introduction}

 The motivation of the present paper stems from the classical understanding that, in the one-dimensional setting, the presence of critical points (where the derivative vanishes) is a key obstruction to hyperbolicity.
 Conversely, smooth one-dimensional endomorphisms without critical points are either hyperbolic, conjugate to hyperbolic or conjugate to an irrational rotation; see \cite{M}, where a real one dimensional version of Fatou's hyperbolicity criteria for holomorphic endomorphisms of the Riemann sphere was proved.
 In this sense, any compact invariant set is ``essentially hyperbolic" if and only if it does not contain critical points.
-Extending this perspective to two dimensions, we pursue a similar criterion: to isolate the phenomena that {\em obstruct hyperbolicity for surface diffeomorphisms} and, dually, {\em those whose absence guaranties it}.
-In this context, the notion of a critical set serves as a two-dimensional analog of the critical point and aims to capture precisely those dynamical features that impede hyperbolic behavior.
+Extending this perspective to two dimensions, we pursue a similar criterion: to isolate the phenomena that {\em obstruct hyperbolicity for surface diffeomorphisms} and, dually, {\em those whose absence guarantees it}.
+In this context, the critical set plays a role analogous to that of critical points in one-dimensional dynamics, and designed to capture precisely those dynamical features that impede hyperbolic behavior.

 Since it was proved in \cite{PS1} that any compact invariant set exhibiting a {\it dominated splitting} for a generic $C^2$ surface diffeomorphism is a hyperbolic set, it follows that searching for dynamical obstructions to hyperbolicity is essentially equivalent to identifying obstructions to domination.
-The critical set we propose is therefore naturally aligned with this goal: {\it a well defined set whose presence obstruct domination, and whose absence corresponds to the existence of a dominated splitting}.
+The critical set we propose is therefore naturally aligned with this goal: {\it a well defined set whose presence obstructs domination, and whose absence corresponds to the existence of a dominated splitting}.

-A similar task was proposed in \cite{PRH} and in fact, we follow that perspective by simplifying the notion of the critical set introduced in \cite{PRH}, overcoming certain cumbersome properties that limited its applicability and obtaining in that sense, a more accessible and intrinsic description of criticality in surface dynamics.
+A similar task was carried out in \cite{PRH}; we follow that perspective while simplifying the notion of the critical set introduced there, removing certain cumbersome features that limited its applicability and obtaining a more accessible and intrinsic description of criticality in surface dynamics.
+This concept was further extended in \cite{V} to the context of automorphisms of $\mathbb{C}^2$, underscoring its broader relevance in the study of dynamical systems beyond the real two-dimensional setting.